abhi3700/My_Learning-Rust/README.md

 ### Lifetimes

+- Lifetimes are another kind of generic that we’ve already been using.
+Rather than ensuring that a type has the behavior we want, lifetimes ensure that references are valid as long as we need them to be. [source](https://doc.rust-lang.org/book/ch10-03-lifetime-syntax.html#preventing-dangling-references-with-lifetimes)
 - Rust doesn't allow _dangling pointer_ by design.
 This means that any variable, struct, enum, etc can't live more than the lifetime of the referenced type

 ```rs